-Telemarketers, lenders, and debt collectors must get your permission before they contact you on your cell phone using a robo-dialer or automated voice.
+Telemarketers, lenders, and debt collectors must get your permission before contacting you on your cell phone by use of a robo-dialer or automated voice dialing system.
 If you provided a cell phone number on a credit application or elsewhere, consent to call that number may be implied.

 You Can Revoke Your Consent

-You have the right to retract permission.
-If you want to stop unwanted calls on your cell phone, you need to contact the caller and inform them that they no longer have your consent.
-It is most effective to handle this request in writing in a letter like this one.
+You have the right to revoke permission for calls to your cellphone.
+If you want to stop robocalls, you need to contact the caller and inform them that they no longer have your consent.
+It is most effective to handle this request in writing.

 Document the Calls